 4. Flying after recreational diving.
 Even though the risk of suffering from DCS after flying is small, the medical and financial consequences may be substantial.
 Thus, we advise recreational divers to avoid diving on the last day before flying, especially after a series of repetitive dives or diving for several days consecutively.
 This would typically apply to the standard ‘diving holidays’.

 5. Flying after occupational diving.
 When diving according to the standard air table or the surface decompression table in this publication, which is the normal practice for occupational divers, the ‘Time before flying after diving’ tables in paragraph 8 on the next page should be used.
 These numbers are based on new recommendations provided by the US Navy.
+Minimum surface interval before flying is dependent on highest repetitive group designator acquired during the last 24h.

 6. Flying under extreme conditions.
 Note that we do not intend to cover flights in an unpressurized aircraft above 2,500 m asl.
 (8,000 ft asl.).
 If such flights are being planned we recommend that you contact baromedical expertise and obtain their advice.